imanlab/d-lfd/README.md

 ## System Requirements

 The models' scripts can be run both with Trensroflow1 and 2 versions.
 The suggested Open-CV version for running preprocessing scripts is <= 4.1.2.
-We have used Tensorflow-gpu 2.2 with a NVIDIA GeForce RTX 2080 graphic card with 8GB memory with CUDA 11.0 for training and the models took less than an hour to train.
+We have used Tensorflow-gpu 2.2 with a NVIDIA GeForce RTX2080 graphic card with 8GB memory with CUDA 11.0 for training and the models took maximum an hour to train.
 For the RNN models at least 16GB RAM is required to load the input data for preprocessing.